Explore health content from A to Z.

 Make sure your child knows that eating even a small amount of gluten can hurt the lining of the intestines.
 This can cause symptoms to return.

 Explain that your child will need to learn how to say “no” to foods with gluten.

 Provide safe foods for your child to bring to parties and school events.
 This can help keep your child from feeling left out.

-Your child should be seen by the doctor at least once a year for a celiac checkup.
+Your child should be seen by the health care provider at least once a year for a celiac checkup.
 A simple blood test can show if your child’s celiac disease is under control.
 The blood test will check for antibodies.
 These are proteins made by your child’s immune system in response to the presence of gluten.
 If antibody levels are high, accidental exposure to gluten may be the cause.
-In this case, the doctor can discuss with you how to find the source of gluten and get rid of it.
+In this case, the health care provider can discuss with you how to find the source of gluten and get rid of it.